duniter/website_en/content/2018-02-23-duniter-why-and-how.md

 Whether a member’s node is active or a mirror, **it always contributes to the co-creation of the money**.
 Members are invited to run a node if only to strengthen the blockchain and make sure that exchanges do happen.

 To help distribute the cost of running nodes across all members a redistribution [service](https://remuniter.cgeek.fr/) was created.
 It works on a voluntary basis whereby members make a small donation which is then split between all nodes working on blocks at the given time.
 Bear in mind we are talking about money that already exists here.
-This service is not part of the heart of the money creation itself.
+This service is not a core feature of the money creation itself.

 The more members contributing in hash power the sturdier the blockchain (less likely to be compromised).
 The software must be as cost-efficient as possible to keep calculating costs at a minimum.
 We’ve therefore opted for a **personalized difficulty** tailored to each member.
 In practice this means that a member with a potent computer is slowed down so that even a Raspberry PI will be able to generate blocs in the future.
 We’ll cover this better in a coming article!